akolotov/rpc-tunnels/README.md

 ## Future Development

 Here are some possible enhancements for future releases:

-### HTTP Support
-- Test and adapt the tunnels for plain HTTP connections (currently optimized for HTTPS)
-- Add configuration options to handle HTTP-specific requirements

 ### Tunnel Monitoring and Resilience
 - Implement health checks to monitor tunnel status